 Add the flour, baking powder, baking soda, salt, and mix until just combined, then add the water at the very end and combine but don’t overmix.
 Turn batter out into prepared pan, smoothing the top lightly with a spatula.
 Bake for about 25-35 minutes or until center is set and a toothpick inserted in the center comes out clean or with a few moist crumbs, no batter.
 Set cake aside on a cooling rack to cool completely before frosting it so the frosting doesn’t melt.

-Frosting – In a large mixing bowl (or to the bowl of a stand mixer) add the cream cheese, butter, confectioners’ sugar, vanilla, salt, and whisk until smooth and fluffy or beat with an electric mixer (or use the paddle attachment of a stand mixer).
+Frosting – In a large mixing bowl (or to the bowl of a stand mixer) add the cream cheese, butter, confectioners’ sugar and vanilla and whisk until smooth and fluffy or beat with an electric mixer (or use the paddle attachment of a stand mixer).
 Turn frosting out onto cake and spread into a smooth, even, flat layer using a spatula or knife and decorate as desired.